-Your primary care physician will create your treatment plan.
-The physician may have to get an authorization or approval from us beforehand.
-If you are seeing a specialist when you enroll in our Plan, talk to your primary care physician.
-If he or she decides to refer you to a specialist, ask if you can see your current specialist.
+- If you are seeing a specialist when you enroll in our Plan, you must make sure that he or she participates with us.
 If your current specialist does not participate with us, you must receive treatment from a specialist who does.
-Generally, we will not pay for you to see a specialist who does not participate with our Plan.

-- If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
-You may receive services from your current specialist until we can make arrangements for you to see someone else. - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program plan; or - reduce our service area and you enroll in another FEHB plan;
+Generally, we will not pay for you to see a specialist who does not participate with our Plan. - If you are seeing a specialist and your specialist leaves the Plan, you may receive services from your current specialist until we can make arrangements for you to see someone else. - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; or - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program plan; or - reduce our Service Area and you enroll in another FEHB plan.

 You may be able to continue seeing your specialist for up to 90 days after you receive notice of the change.
-Contact us, or if we drop out of the Program, contact your new plan.
+Contact us, or if we drop out of the Program, contact your new Plan.